 Breakfast was promptly at 8:00 a.m., after which I returned to the cabin to read before falling asleep for a couple hours.
 I don’t think I realized it, but the previous few weeks really wore me out!
 I was also pleasantly surprised to discover the 3G on my Kindle worked as we passed by the Crimea midday – the last land we would likely see for another two days.

 I admittedly didn’t spend much time outside of my cabin and there were a few reasons for that.
 One, I really felt like I needed the rest.
 I saw the journey as the perfect time to catch up on reading, writing and editing photos without any distractions.
 Two, the truck drivers could be an intimidating bunch and many were French or German and spoke no English so a complete language barrier existed.
 And three, most of the “common” areas allowed smoking and people took full advantage – just walking through the TV area to the restaurant irritated my eyes and left me coughing.
 The thought of hanging out in the cloud of smoke and trying to socialize did not appeal to me.

-The second day on board was lazy as well and by then, everything was starting to feel routine, like afternoon naps and prompt announcements in Russian inviting us to the restaurant for each meal.
+The second day on the Black Sea ferry was lazy as well and by then, everything was starting to feel routine, like afternoon naps and prompt announcements in Russian inviting us to the restaurant for each meal.
 We thought we might arrive in Batumi as early as that evening, but since land was not even in sight as the sun went down, we assumed it would be Sunday morning instead.